main-branch/command_line_boss/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/513b4d8d95a5e3a77ec6/test_coverage)](https://codeclimate.com/github/main-branch/command_line_boss/test_coverage)
 [![Slack](https://img.shields.io/badge/slack-main--branch/command__line__boss-yellow.svg?logo=slack)](https://main-branch.slack.com/archives/C07MQC0LNKF)

-CommandLineBoss is built on top of `OptionParser` to make more complex uses of OptionParser easier to manage and test.
+`command_line_boss` makes it easy to build, test, and maintain complex command line interfaces.
+It is built on top of Ruby's `OptionParser` class and works best for traditional options-based command-line interfaces that you would build with `OptionParser`.

-You are expected to already know how to define options with `OptionParser` in order to use this gem.
+To use `command_line_boss` you are expected to already know how to define options with `OptionParser`.

-This gem should be used for traditional options-based command-line interfaces that you would build with `OptionParser`.
+For defining command-line interfaces with multiple commands and subcommands (aka a git-like interface), we recommend using a gem like [thor](http://whatisthor.com).

-For defining complex command-line interfaces with multiple commands and subcommands (aka a git-like interface), we recommend using a gem like thor.
 Other good alternatives also exist.

 * [Installation](#installation)
 * [Usage](#usage)